italiancode/VybeWhale-Bot/Understanding-Token-Trades-with-Vybe-API.md

 ```

 - **What’s Happening?** The code displays the trades in a readable format, showing the DEX, token pair, whether it was a buy or sell, the price, amounts, and when it happened.
-- **For a Layperson:** You read your notebook aloud: “Trade 1: On Raydium, someone swapped 1 million BONK for 22.5 SOL at a price of 0.0000225 SOL per BONK on May 7, 2025.”
+- **Simple Explaination:** You read your notebook aloud: “Trade 1: On Raydium, someone swapped 1 million BONK for 22.5 SOL at a price of 0.0000225 SOL per BONK on May 7, 2025.”

 ---